sebastianbergmann/phpunit-documentation-english/src/textui.rst

       --do-not-cache-result       Do not write test results to cache file

     Configuration Options:
-      --prepend <file>            A PHP script that is included as early as possible --bootstrap <file>          A PHP script that is included before the tests run -c|--configuration <file>   Read configuration from XML file --no-configuration          Ignore default configuration file (phpunit.xml)
+      --bootstrap <file>          A PHP script that is included before the tests run -c|--configuration <file>   Read configuration from XML file --no-configuration          Ignore default configuration file (phpunit.xml)